 4) First Home Purchase Exception

 There are other loopholes that enable you to take money out of a Roth IRA without fear of incurring a tax penalty.
 One is for a first home purchase, up to a $10,000 lifetime maximum amount, per individual IRA account.
 According to IRS rules, first home purchase assets can be withdrawn for the account holder, or for the account holder’s children or grandchildren.

-Uncle Sam also allows penalty-free withdrawals from a Roth IRA for assets earmarked toward college expenses for the account holder, or for the account holder’s spouse, children, grandkids and great-grandkids,” says Joe Inskeep, CFP®, an advisor with Advanced Wealth Strategies Group, Round Rock, Texas.
+Uncle Sam also “allows penalty-free withdrawals from a Roth IRA for assets earmarked toward higher education expenses for the individual, the individual’s spouse, children, grandkids and great-grandkids,” says Joe Inskeep, CFP®, an advisor with Advanced Wealth Strategies Group, Round Rock, Texas.

 Once again, check with a qualified financial professional before making any big decisions on a Roth IRA withdrawal.
 But if you play close attention to the rules listed above, you will be well on your way to a solid withdrawal plan that protects your assets, while allowing your retirement cash to take care of your family.